globalcoffeeplatform/Delta-DataWarehouse-Documentation/docs/source/about.rst

 Data Privacy
 ------------
 In the framework for this project, no data will be shared.
 However, it lays the ground for the potential to exchange data and making it easier to do so if needed, be it between business partners, or for sending information to a sustainability standard, etc.
-The project’s underlying philosophy is that every party has sovereignty over their own data and is not obligated to share it.
+The project's underlying philosophy is that every party has sovereignty over their own data and is not obligated to share it.

 Impact vs. Monitoring Data